Soweto TV: Recent history

 Months later, the remaining board members would also resign from the board leaving only Mr. Tuis Jabulani Nkutha in the board.
 Following the decision by the board to step down, ICASA gave the only remaining board member, Mr Nkutha and CEO, Ms Nkuna a mandated to appoint people from the community to a steering committee that would be in charge at the channel for six months in preparation for the Annual General Meeting (AGM).
 In an article, it would be alleged that Nkutha and Nkuna appointed their own preferred people to the board, who also happened to be their personal friends.
 Soon after the new board was appointed, Ms. Nkuna, was placed on special leave.
 Board member, Thabo Molefe also known as Tbo Touch was then appointed the channel's acting CEO.

 His appointment promised to bring positive change to the channel.
 As part of his first project, he organised a soccer tournament where soccer legends played a heritage game against local celebrities at Soweto Nike Stadium on 24 September and promised he would be rolling out documentary series, reality TV shows and soapies that resonate with the local market in the next coming months.

 His appointment including of the board didn't come without controversy.

 It is alleged that at his first meeting with the Soweto TV staff he threatened staff, saying they [board members] are not afraid of anyone and they have a budget for CCMA and any court action taken against them.

 By the end of 2019, it was reported to ICASA that an illegitimate board had been appointed and was running the channel.
 Speaking to Sowetan LIVE in an article released on 17 January 2020, Mr. Thafeng said ICASA was fully aware of what's happening at the channel but was not doing anything about it.
 ICASA spokesperson Paseka Maleka confirmed receipt of the complaint in relation to the election of the board.
 "The complaints and compliance commission is investigating the matter," he said.

+During November 2021, it was announced that founder of Soweto TV, Ephraim Tshepo Thafeng had died at 54.